conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 - **Cluster Health** dashboards and alerts will move under Brokers page
 - **Topic monitoring** will be integrated with Topics page
 - Apps monitoring will be integrated with Consumer Groups pages
-- Alerts will be integrated as tabs in all the resource pages, similar to the recent changes Kafka Connect
+- Alerts will be integrated as tabs in all the resource pages, similar to the recent changes for Kafka Connect

 For this 1.28.0 release we are migrating the **Topic monitoring** and **Cluster Health** pages.